MeetRathodNitsan/MCP/README.md

 - ✨ Chat with an LLM
 - 📄 Download relevant PDF files from the web
 - 💻 Generate executable code snippets in various languages
-- ⚙️ Auto-start and auto-stop the backend server when needed

----

 ## 🔍 Features